Data Center Atlas

 - Uptime Institute Tier whitepapers

-- EPA GHG Reporting Program facility-level data
+- EPA GHG Reporting Program for facility-level context where available

 - Wikipedia "List of data centers" for cluster cross-reference